 If you’re accustomed to portraiture, then everyday photography might present a new challenge – stepping back and taking in the details.
 This strategy can take some getting used to, but initially, you’re just looking to capture images of your family doing what they do – cooking, cleaning, playing, reading, running, etc.

 You can also choose to focus on details: little hands holding a cookie, a smile, paint on the paper, making a message with Cheerios, anything that you think would make a great photo.

 Tip #4: Find the Light

-Natural light is a photographer’s best friend, and means you’ll have one less thing to worry about when it comes to composing your family lifestyle portrait or choosing settings.
+Natural light is a photographer’s best friend and means you’ll have one less thing to worry about when it comes to composing your family lifestyle portrait or choosing settings.
 If you find yourself with blurry images, you might need more light to compensate.
-Ideally, try to find more ways to let light in the room (whether through windows or with lamps) before you thing about using flash.
+Ideally, try to find more ways to let light in the room (whether through windows or with lamps) before you think about using flash.

 Tip #5: All the Angles

 Eye-level is a typical (and good) way to approach a photo, but it’s not the only way to take a family portrait or lifestyles photo.
 Photos from below or above will provide a different perspective.
 By being different than typical family photos, you’ll bring more attention to what’s in the frame.

 You can start by looking for opportunities for a different perspective: a hill your family can climb, a playground, the top of some stairs, even the second floor of your home, looking up or down.